 Nowadays, we have technology that is both powerful enough to play high-end games and small enough to be installed into a laptop case.

-Desktops are usually cheaper for the same level of performance, but they are large and bulky.
+When you compare gaming laptops vs consoles, the desktops are usually cheaper for the same level of performance, but they are large and bulky.
 Many of us need our computer to be portable, so opt for a laptop that can be transported.

 Gaming Laptops are the industry's answer to the problem.
 These laptops are usually a bit bulkier but come with vastly improved power and gaming ability.